miem215/4DoF_Arm_FaultDetection/README.md

 * **The Blue Line $(M^{-1})_{22}$:** Represents how much the Shoulder (Joint 2) accelerates when a torque is applied to itself.
 Its magnitude stays relatively low, hovering between 0.1 and 0.18.
 * **The Red Line $(M^{-1})_{32}$:** Represents how much the Elbow (Joint 3) accelerates when that exact same torque is applied to the Shoulder.
 Its absolute magnitude is significantly higher, sweeping between 0.15 and 0.40.

-Because the absolute value of the red line is consistently larger than the blue line throughout the entire 11.5-second sweep, it is mathematically guaranteed that the Elbow will always accelerate faster than the Shoulder when a fault occurs in the Shoulder.
+Because the absolute value of the red line is consistently larger than the blue line throughout the entire 11.5-second sweep, it is predicted by the model that the Elbow will always accelerate faster than the Shoulder when a fault occurs in the Shoulder.

 ### 4. Diagnostic Report: Acceleration vs. Torque
 Raw acceleration magnitude cannot be used to isolate faults in open-chain robotics.
 To truly isolate the root cause, acceleration residuals must be mapped back through the inertia matrix to generate **Torque Residuals** ($\tau_{res} = M(q)\Delta\ddot{q}$).